Skip to Content

 Oleta River State Park fishing

-As of July 2021, the Oleta River State Park fishing pier is closed for repairs.
-The shoreline along the Intracoastal, however, is popular with fishermen.
-The proximity to the Haulover Inlet increases the variety of fish in these waters.
+The Oleta River State Park fishing pier along the Intracoastal is popular with fishermen because the proximity to the Haulover Inlet increases the variety of fish in these waters.
+Fisherman have landed snook, redfish, flounder, snapper, mullet, tarpon and many other varieties.

 Clear water along Biscayne Bay at Oleta River State Park.
 (Photo: Bonnie Gross)